Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dream of someone else's mouth or a disembodied mouth?
+What does it mean to dream of a mouth that won't open or is sealed shut?

 Recommended Reading